-These observations prompted some analysis of the puzzling reticence in orthodox category theory to formally recognize the object-to-object morphisms for objects in different categories.
-Some artificiality and various devices are employed to avoid any official use of hets although hets are commonly used informally by working category theorists, not to mention other working mathematicians.
-Since hets can be rigorously treated using Het-bifunctors in a way quite analogous to the usual Hom-bifunctors, the usual heterophobia seems not to be based on any mathematical concerns for rigor.
+These observations prompted analysis of the puzzling reticence in orthodox category theory to formally recognize the object-to-object morphisms for objects in different categories.
+Some artificiality and various devices are employed to avoid any official use of hets, although hets are commonly used informally by working category theorists, not to mention other working mathematicians.
+Since hets can be rigorously treated using het-bifunctors [7] in a way that is quite analogous to the usual hom-bifunctors, the usual heterophobia seems not to be based on any mathematical concerns for rigor.
 In view of the analogy with the Erlangen Program, the founders only considered homomorphisms, so one rationale may be respect for the founders' original vision.
-Or it may just be the force of habit or intellectual inertia so that change again awaits those "less beholden to tradition or to fashion."
+However, then, reformulating hets as "mixed-type homs" in a collage category completely takes leave of any analogy with the Erlangen Program.
+The most plausible explanation is simply that the original definitions of category theory lock in, as with the QWERTY keyboard, ref.
+[31] in spite of clear shortcomings, such as, in this case, not recognizing the hets of the working mathematician (such as a simple injection of the generators $x \to F(x)$ from a set into the free group on the set).

-Finally we considered the "philosophical" question that lurks in the background about the "most important concept in category theory": is it the notion of an adjunction or the notion of a universal mapping property (cleanly formulated as a representation of hets)?
+Finally, we considered the "philosophical" question that lurks in the background about the "most important concept in category theory": is it the notion of an adjunction or the notion of a representable functor (with many UMPs naturally formulated as an in-category representation of hets between categories)?